Mia Fishel: Club career

+Tigres UANL (2022–2023)

 On December 18, 2021, Fishel was selected in the first round (5th overall) of the 2022 NWSL Draft by Orlando Pride having opted to declare early and forgo her senior year.
 Her head coach at UCLA, Amanda Cromwell, had been appointed Orlando head coach earlier that month.
 However, on January 14, 2022, she instead opted to sign outside of the NWSL with Mexican Liga MX team Tigres UANL.
 Critical of the draft system, she stated she had turned down Orlando because she did not want to be part of a rebuilding team and Tigres offered the chance of championships.
-She made her debut on January 31 as a 65th minute substitute in a 1–1 draw with Tijuana during the 2022 Clausura.
+She made her debut on January 31 as a 65th-minute substitute in a 1–1 draw with Tijuana during the 2022 Clausura.
 Four days later she made her first start and scored twice in a 4–2 win away to Mazatlán.
 Fishel scored 17 goals in 17 appearances during the 2022 Apertura, becoming the first foreign player to win the Liga MX Femenil golden boot.
-She beat fellow American Christina Burkenroad by one goal.
+She beat Christina Burkenroad by one goal.

+Chelsea (2023–2025)

+On August 4, 2023, English Women's Super League club Chelsea announced the signing of Fishel from Tigres on a three-year contract.
+Chelsea reportedly paid a $250,000 transfer fee.
+On October 1, 2023, Fishel made her Chelsea debut in a Women's Super League match against Tottenham Hotspur and scored her first goal for the club in the 28th minute in a 2–1 victory.

+After suffering an anterior cruciate ligament injury while on international duty in February 2024, Fishel made her return to the pitch as a substitute in Chelsea's 2–1 victory against Manchester City on March 23, 2025.

+Seattle Reign FC (2025–present)

+On July 10, 2025, Seattle Reign FC announced that they had signed Fishel through the 2029 National Women's Soccer League season.
+Fishel made her NWSL debut on August 1, 2025, coming in as an 80th-minute substitute in a 2–0 win over Angel City FC.